 Hurricane season in the Atlantic runs from June 1st to November 30th.
-However, storms outside of these dates are not unheard of.
-Hurricane activity ramps up in August, and peaks in early September, then again in October.
+However, storms outside of these dates aren't unheard of.
+Activity ramps up in August, and peaks in September, and again in October.

-The only difference between a hurricane, cyclone, and typhoon is where you're located on the globe.
-People in our area refer to violent thunderstorms as hurricanes while people near the equator in Africa and Australia refer to them as cyclones.
+The difference between a hurricane, cyclone, and typhoon is your location.
+People refer to thunderstorms as hurricanes while people near the equator in Africa and Australia refer to them as cyclones.

 Six Tips to Prepare For a Hurricane

 Be prepared for a storm so you can keep you and your family safe.

 Do you live in an area that's prone to hurricane activity?
 Are you new to the area and want to know what you should do when a hurricane warning issue is occurring?
 When a hurricane is approaching, be ready.
 Follow our guide listing the top six tips you need to know to stay safe during hurricane season.

 Depending on the severity of the hurricane, you want to prepare for the loss of electricity and the ability to cook.
 Stock up on water, bread, non-perishables and items that you can eat without cooking.
 Also, make sure you have extra batteries for flashlights and headlamps, and buy candles and matches.

 Tip #2: Check Your Insurance